nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 1.
 Parsing

-The `CommandBox#execute` method is invoked when the user's input in `CommandBox` is parsed, which results in the command word being parsed in the method `InternEaseParser#parser`.
+The `CommandBox#execute` method is invoked when the user's input in `CommandBox` is parsed, which results in the command word being parsed in the method `InternEaseParser#parseCommand` and subsequently the method `ContactParser#parseContactCommand`.
 The method `AddContactCommandParser#parse` is invoked only if the command word matches `AddContactCommand.COMMAND_WORD`.

 Step 2.
 Execution

 The `AddContactCommand#execute` method is invoked and calls are made to the `model` instance.
-The last shown list of internships are obtained by calling the method `Model#getFilteredInternshipList`.
+The last shown list of internships are obtained by calling the method `Model#getSortedFilteredInternshipList`.
 The internship application where the contact is to be added is then obtained by calling the `UniqueApplicationList#get` method with the specified index.
 As the InternshipApplication object is immutable, a new `InternshipApplication` object is created with the contact details.
 The `Model#setApplication` method is then invoked to update the specified application in the list.

 Step 3.
 Result

 The updated model is then saved.
 A `CommandResult` object with a message containing the execution result of the command is created and returned to `MainWindow#execute`.
-The `InternshipListPanel` is refreshed with a `ResultDialog` displaying the returned message for 2.5 seconds.
+The `InternshipListPanel` is refreshed with a `ResultDialog` displaying the returned message for 5 seconds.

 >**NOTE:**
 > Error handling: Any error message returned in the midst of execution will be displayed as a `ResultDialog` and the current command executed terminates immediately.